JulianaSimonetta/DelegatesPractice/README.md

 # DelegatesPractice
-Small project to practice delegate communication pattern
+Small project to practice delegate communication pattern (Anytime is a good oportunity to use Harry Potter theme 😊).